 On the shores of Lake Tana – Ethiopia, there are still the remains of a small village, dating from the early 1600’s, that totally changed the country’s architecture style.

-Throughout history, Ethiopia has always been a famous Christian territory.
+Throughout history, Ethiopia has always been a leading Christian territory.

 In 1487, D. João II – the Portuguese King, sent Pêro da Covilhã and Afonso de Paiva to Ethiopia to investigate the location of that mythical kingdom, in an attempt to make it a possible ally on a subsequent expedition to India.

 Pêro da Covilhã stayed there and eventually integrated himself within the community, mixing with the locals.
-There are documents proving that, around the year 1543, there was a small Luso-Ethiopian community in the region.
+Documents are proving that, around the year 1543, there was a small Luso-Ethiopian community in the region.

 As a result of the aggressive invasions of the Ottoman Empire, Empress Mother Eleni sought to get help from Portugal and asked for assistance.

 By this, the Portuguese were partly responsible for the independence of Ethiopia, with extensive fighting campaigns against the Muslims.
 Portuguese military campaigns made it possible to preserve Christianity in the oldest Christian country in the world – Ethiopia.

 The Portuguese army presence in the region supported the Ethiopians against Muslims, who had conquered neighboring Eritrea in 1557.
 Leaving behind the usual century-old campgrounds, the Ethiopian monarchs started to build castles, similar to the Portuguese ones: made of stone, with two or three floors, and of square design.